dema501/magento-module-ConvertKit/README.md

 ## Configure Magento
 * The plugin is configured under **System**->**Configuration**->**Newsletter** open ConvertKit Notification tab.
 * You have to provide ConverKit API Key, API Secret and Form Id on settings form.
-* Note: It will disable all email confirmations from standard Newsletter Magebto module.
+* Note: It will disable all email confirmations from standard Magento Newsletter module.
 You can setup confirmation email under ConverKit account

 ## Support